SOS Children's Village Santa Rosa de Copán

 Many children in the district of Copán have to support their parents economically and are thus deprived of a decent education.
-Due to increased levels of poverty, their lives remain marked by malnourishment, disease and poor access to public health services.
+Due to increased levels of poverty, their lives remain marked by malnourishment, disease and bad access to public health services.
 Through the SOS Children's Village Santa Rosa de Copán, we have been striving to improve the lives of vulnerable children and young people in the region.

 Extreme conditions of poverty put the children of Copán at great risk